agsb/minute/README.md

 forget QWERTY or DVORAK layouts, use a minimal software mapped keyboard.

-A really minute splited software mapped keyboard, using two pads of twelve (6x2) switches.
+A really minute splited software mapped keyboard, using two pads of ten (5x2) switches.

 Minute keyboard is a minimal keyboard design, similar to ErgoDOx <https://ergodox-ez.com/>,